CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 Adjusts the horizontal offset of the action text.
 > [!NOTE]
-> This is the text that says what the interaction does, e.g. "pick up the thing".
+> This is the text that says what the interaction does, e.g. "take/use/eat/drink the thing".
 ## Action text Y offset
 * Config setting: `action_text_pos_y`
 * Default: `3`